Glengallan Homestead: History

 During Deuchar's occupation, the servants quarters and buggy shed were built, and the gardens and avenue of trees were laid out.
 The house water supply and sewerage disposal system was also developed, with the water being pumped from the creek using a 2.5 horse-power Bailey engine, and the pump appears to have been set on a sandstone block platform.
 The water was pumped to a holding tank below the bathroom, then up to a 200-gallon lead lined wooden roof tank supplying cold water for bath, shower and flushing toilet on the first floor.
 The large size of the roof tank was probably due to the type of toilet system used, a rare feature at the time, which had been invented in 1778 and required high water pressure.
 The pump was also used to irrigate the gardens around the house.

 During the next 20 years, the two early houses were demolished, and the covered way to one of the houses was truncated.
 A rear wing, known as the cedar wing, was built to provide guest rooms, estate office, cook's bedroom and housekeeper's room.
 The kitchen was built adjoining the side of the covered way, but separate from the stone house, and was set on stumps with a large chimney at its eastern end.
 The bath house was built against the western end of the south verandah.

 Marshall returned in November 1870 and remained until 1873 when he took William Ball Slade into partnership and again retired to England where he died in August 1874.
 The partnership continued however, with Marshall's share transferred to his widow, Charlotte Augusta Dring Marshall, until 1904 when the property was sold.
 Charlotte asked Slade to return the Deuchar silver plate to Eliza Deuchar in 1877.

-A new woolshed was completed to the northwest of the house in 1873, being approximately three times the size of the present woolshed.
-The earliest position of the woolshed is noted in 1859-60.
+A new woolshed was completed to the northeast of the house in 1873, being approximately three times the size of the present woolshed.
+The earliest position of the woolshed is noted in 1859–60.
 The 1873 woolshed is noted as having a T-shape plan and could accommodate 22 shearers, and was described in 1892 as being a hardwood structure, with a shingle roof, that could accommodate 1,000 sheep.
 The exact position of the washpool has been disputed, but some sources indicate that it was located upstream from the house.
 Clean wool was abandoned in favour of greasy wool with the cessation of sheep washing in the 1870s.